ChiralBehaviors/Ultrastructure/README.md

 Note that the build assumes that the database is available on localhost:5432.
 The build also assumes that the super user and database _postgres_ is set up with the default password (_postgres_).
-If you have changed any of these values, please override the "testing.db.*" properties in the top level pom.  *If you have installed Postgres using the Heroku [Postgres.app](http://postgresapp.com/)* please note that the default port is _5433_, so you'll have to be sure to set the *dba.db.port* value in your ~/.m2/settings.xml or edit the top level pom.xml (as it defines this value to be 5432).
+If you have changed any of these values, please override the _"dba.db.*"_ properties in the top level pom.  _If you have installed Postgres using the Heroku [Postgres.app](http://postgresapp.com/)_ please note that the default port is _5433_, so you'll have to be sure to set the _dba.db.port_ value in your ~/.m2/settings.xml or edit the top level pom.xml (as it defines this value to be 5432).
+You'll be wondering why you cannot connect if you don't.

 The project requires [Java 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 The build system is [Maven](http://maven.apache.org/).
 In order to build, you will need both Maven and Java 1.8 installed.
 Beyond Java,